openwisp/openwisp-docs/developer/google_code_in.rst

 Google Code-in
 ==============

 This page contains resources for Google Code-in students.
+The links given here will help you to learn technologies that are currently being used in OpenWISP.
+The credit for the resources goes to the original creators.

 *********
 Resources